 Pursuant to Executive Order 13513, "Federal Leadership on Reducing Text Messaging While Driving," 74 Fed.
 Reg.
-51225 (October 1, 2009), DOJ encourages recipients and subrecipients ("subgrantees") to adopt and enforce policies banning employees from text messaging while driving any vehicle during the course of performing work funded by this award, and to establish workplace safety policies and conduct education, awareness, and other outreach to decrease crashes caused by distracted drivers.
+51225 (October 1, 2009), DOJ encourages subgrantees to adopt and enforce policies banning employees from text messaging while driving any vehicle during the course of performing work funded by this award, and to establish workplace safety policies and conduct education, awareness, and other outreach to decrease crashes caused by distracted drivers.

-21. Requirement to disclose whether recipient/ subrecipient is designated "high risk" by a federal grant-making agency outside of DOJ
+21. Requirement to disclose whether subgrantee is designated "high risk" by a federal grant-making agency outside of DOJ

-If the recipient/ subrecipient is designated "high risk" by a federal grant-making agency outside of DOJ, currently or at any time during the course of the period of performance under this award, the recipient/subrecipient must disclose that fact and certain related information to OVW by email to OVW.GFMD@usdoj.gov and to their DCJS Grant Monitor.
-For purposes of this disclosure, high risk includes any status under which a federal awarding agency provides additional oversight due to the recipient's / subrecipients past performance, or other programmatic or financial concerns with the recipient.
+If the subgrantee is designated "high risk" by a federal grant-making agency outside of DOJ, currently or at any time during the course of the period of performance under this award, the subgrantee must disclose that fact and certain related information to OVW by email to OVW.GFMD@usdoj.gov and to their DCJS Grant Monitor.
+For purposes of this disclosure, high risk includes any status under which a federal awarding agency provides additional oversight due to the subgrantee's past performance, or other programmatic or financial concerns with the subgrantee.

-The recipient's disclosure must include the following:
+The subgrantee's disclosure must include the following:

-1. The federal awarding agency that currently designates the recipient high risk,

-2. The date the recipient was designated high risk,

-3. The high-risk point of contact at that federal awarding agency (name, phone number, and email address), and

-4. The reasons for the high-risk status, as set out by the federal awarding agency.
+- 1. The federal awarding agency that currently designates the subgrantee high risk, - 2.
+The date the subgrantee was designated high risk, - 3.
+The high-risk point of contact at that federal awarding agency (name, phone number, and email address), and - 4.
+The reasons for the high-risk status, as set out by the federal awarding agency.